-Cece is an idea girl from Kalona, IA who started a roller derby program for kids in her area.
+Cece is an idea girl from Kalona, Iowa who started a roller derby program for kids in her area.
 She noticed that there wasn't anything like it and begged her parents to begin a league that's inclusive of all genders, religions, races, ethnicities, and backgrounds.
 A few years later, we stopped by practice to ask Cece a few questions about her idea.

 DESCRIBE THE IDEA OR PROJECT YOU ARE WORKING ON.